malramsay64/phd-thesis/05_Crystal_Melting/results.md

 While the p2 and the p2gg polymorphs have relatively comparable melting rates, mostly as a result of the p2gg structure undergoing a solid state transition to the p2 structure, the pg polymorph has a significantly faster melting rate.
-Understanding this may provide some insight into the phenomenally slow growth rates of the p2 crystal.
+Understanding how this crystal melts may provide some insight into the phenomenally slow growth rates of the p2 crystal.

 <div id="fig:pg_melting" class="subfigures">